ahnaf-khan-82/gam531nsa-aakhan82/Assignment 7/README.md

 ## State Machine Logic

-The animation controller uses a **finite state machine** that determines which animation and sound to play based on input and character state.
+The animation controller uses a state machine that determines which animation and sound to play based on input and character state.

 | State | Description |
 |--------|-------------|